UmbraDeorum/MobSF-modAVD/README.md

 # MobSF-modAVD
-A modified version of Docker MobSF v4.4.0, created with the goal to make it simpler to use with Android Studio AVDs in Dynamic Analysis Mode.
+A modified version of the MobSF v4.4.0 docker image, created with the goal to make it simpler to use with Android Studio AVDs in Dynamic Analysis Mode.

 ## My setup